Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 5,800 Skiable Acres | 36 Lifts

-The only Top 5 resort on this list not owned by Vail Resorts, Big Sky is best known for its signature “big” terrain: Big Couloir, an experts-only in-bounds run that drops 1,400 feet from the summit of Lone Peak.
+Big Sky has invested massively in its terrain, infrastructure, and services over the last decades, and the results are evident.
+The new Lone Peak Tram, which debuted last season, is a major upgrade befitting a summit as majestic as Lone Peak.
+Big Sky is best known for its signature “big” terrain, including Big Couloir, an experts-only in-bounds run that drops 1,400 feet from the summit of Lone Peak.
 Avalanche gear is required, as is signing out at the patrol shack at the top.
-Another “big” at Big Sky, although in an entirely different way, is the run that starts at the top of Liberty Bowl and ends down at the mountain mall—over 6 miles long.
+Another “big” at Big Sky, although in an entirely different way, is the run that starts at the top of Liberty Bowl and ends down at the mountain village—over six miles long.

 5,289 Skiable Acres | 31 Lifts

-Anyone who has skied Vail’s Back Bowls and Blue Sky Basin may find its No. 4 ranking hard to believe, because this place skis big.
+Anyone who has skied Vail’s Back Bowls and Blue Sky Basin may find it hard to believe that it’s only the fourth-largest ski area in North America, because this place skis big.
 Savvy Vail skiers know how to navigate the mountain to stay ahead of the crowds, which can also be big at this popular Colorado mega-resort.
 The key is to head to the bowls, which on their own comprise over 3,000 acres of wide-open terrain and are a true wonderland on powder days.
 The challenge: Make it to Outer Mongolia and back before the lifts wind down at 2:30 p.m.

 4,800 Skiable Acres | 28 Lifts